Preventing Hotel Housekeeper Injuries

 3) Cumulative Trauma Injuries

-They develop gradually over a period of time (weeks, months, and even years) and can cause pain in the wrist, back, neck and shoulder.
+These injuries develop gradually over a period of time (weeks, months, and even years) and can cause pain in the wrist, back, neck and shoulder.

-Cumulative trauma injuries can result in
+Cumulative trauma injuries can result in:

 - Strained shoulders